- Current students

-- A short, concentrated programme specializing in Operations Management
+- A short, concentrated programme specializing in Operations Management.

-- An area of management that is relevant in all organisations of all sizes, with particular focus on small-to-medium enterprises (SMEs)
+- An area of management that is relevant in all organisations of all sizes, with particular focus on small to medium enterprises (SMEs).

-- Not just the theory; You'll put your learnings to work in a work placement in an organisation of your choice.
+- Not just the theory; you'll put your learnings to work in a work placement in an organisation of your choice.

-- If you decide you would like to study further, this qualification be used to pathway into postgraduate business programmes like the Master of Business.
+- If you decide you would like to study further, this qualification can be used to pathway into postgraduate business programmes like the Master of Business.

 For this programme, you will need the following: